Joel Dean Pugh

 Japan; a country whose culture and

 language fascinated him.
-While pouring over an anthology of Haiku one night, he
+While poring over an anthology of Haiku one night, he

 of his son.
 It is a bittersweet reminder of the human cost of all this